ritorhymes/ritorhymes/README.md

 ---

 ### Random fun facts
-If there's ever a **Gusiness Book of World Records** award for ***Most Hours Watching Mr. Robot***, trust me, I'm the winner. 🏆🏆🏆
+If there's ever a **Guinness Book of World Records** award for ***Most Hours Watching Mr. Robot***, trust me, I'm the winner. 🏆🏆🏆

 I created the first Hip Hop song NFT on the Dogecoin blockchain; it's a parody of Snoop Dogg's *What's My Name* and features an internet-sensation singer doing the chorus vocals.

-My first touchdown playing highschool football, I intercepted a short pass one-handed, ran it down field and frontflipped into the end-zone to score!
+My first touchdown playing high school football, I intercepted a short pass one-handed, ran it down field and frontflipped into the end-zone to score!

 ### Here are some philosophers I find fascinating